Superbro525Alt/ConcertSeatBooker_ComputerScience/README.md

 - React's library is very large

 # Hosting
-I hosted the website on firebase.
-I used firebase because it is free and easy to use.
-I also used firebase because it is easy to integrate with react-js.
+I hosted the website on Firebase.
+I used Firebase because it is free and easy to use.
+I also used Firebase because it is easy to integrate with react-js.
 Firebase provides free hosting with the domain name.web.app.
 I currently have it hosted at [concertseatbooker.web.app](https://concertseatbooker.web.app/).

 # Firebase
-I used firebase to integrate a realtime database with my react-js app.
+I used Firebase to integrate a realtime database with my react-js app.
 To use it all you have to do is insert the following code at the start of your javascript script if you have the node modules installed.
 I also used it to intergrate authentication into the admin page.

 ```javascript
 import { initializeApp } from "firebase/app";